maryrosecook/closures-and-process-workshop/README.md

 function functionA() {
   variableA = 2;

-  // What value does variableA have here?
+  // What value does variableA have on this line?
 Why?
 };

+functionA();

-// What value does variableA have here?
+// What value does variableA have on this line?
 Why?

-functionA();
 ```

 ### Code sample 4